 nele [, of]

 If you are only interested in first/last name of the newborn, you can scan the records quickly for the highlighted first name in the first column, and highlighted father's last name in the second column, even if you don't know much Russian.
 It was also pretty common to write the last name of the baby (or the groom, for the marriage records) on the book margin in larger script, next to the complete record.
-This is very convenient for quickly looking for a particular name, as the pages can be flipped in the epaveldas viewer using the "flip image" buttons for quick reading of these margin notes:
+This is very convenient for quickly looking for a particular name, as the pages can be flipped in the epaveldas viewer using the image rotation buttons in the top-left corner for quick reading of these margin notes.

 Note that the names of the parents are usually written in the following order: [father's first name] [mother's first name] изъ [mother's maiden last name] [father's last name].
 The names are written using Russian grammar rules, so don't expect exact match, your best bet is to look for something which sounds approximately like the name your are after.
-In order to do that you will need to figure out how to pronounce the name in the record, here are some resoures to help with that, both for Russian and other languages:
+In order to do that you will need to figure out how to pronounce the name in the record.
+FamilySearch is offering a number of free online courses which may help with that, see the list of available classes for details.
+In addition, various genealogical word lists may come in handy:

 Handwriting is likely to pose the most problems, but the above-listed guides can help with the script.
 Another problem is the Polonization, Latinization, or Russification of the personal names and surnames.
 For example, the surname Valinčius may be Polonized to Walinczow or Kleinauskas to Klynowski.